 Track 7 is ‘Jockey.’
 The intro and hook on this were different, and I am not sure if it is different in a good way.
 There is some dissonance between the vocals and the instrumentals, and the melody makes me think of a broken children’s toy to the point that it distracts me from the lyrics.
 ‘Jockey’ is my least favorite track, but not because of the content of the writing.
 I could not get past the instrumentals on this one, and while there were some dope bars and references, the freaky circus/doll house energy was too much for me.

 ‘Up Next‘ is up next.
 The bars are simple, the ad-libs are fun, and the flow is predictable.
 ‘Up Next’ is a solid win.
 Everyone on the track brings good energy and creative lyricism.
-My only criticism on this track is the repeating in Q’s verse… when you hear it, you’ll know what I’m saying.
-Otherwise, this song is radio ready.
+My only criticism of this track is the repeating in Q’s verse… when you hear it, you’ll know what I’m saying.
+Otherwise, this song is radio-ready.

 Second, to last is ‘Respek.’
 I’m not too fond of the intro ad-libs on this song.
 I am weird about those.
 Why are you talking to yourself or saying random words or sounds before you say something on the mic?
 I digress.
-I love the “money, power, respect” repeat because it’s timed and placed well and a power lyric no matter who uses it.
-‘Respek’ is just ok for me.
+I love the “money, power, respect” repeat because it’s timed and placed well, and powerful lyric no matter who uses it.
+‘Respek’ is just okay for me.
 The bars are a little too basic and predictable, not saying much original, but the lyrics are relatable, so I can see how some people will connect with this track.

-Is ‘Thank Q’ the Explosive Music You’ve Been Waiting For?
+Is Kupid’s ‘Thank Q’ the Explosive Music You’ve Been Waiting For?